rwuebker/arvato-project/README.md

 # This project is the capstone for the Udacity Machine Learning Engineer nanodegree.

 The report (report.pdf) outlines the steps taken in this project.
 There are two main parts:
-  1. Market Segmentation: The notebook for this is "Market Segmentation Final.ipynb"
+  A. Market Segmentation: The notebook for this is "Market Segmentation Final.ipynb"
-  2. Prediction.
+  B. Prediction.
 The prediction notebooks are the following and progress in this order:
-    * Initial_Prediction.ipynb
+    1. Initial_Prediction.ipynb
-    * SMOTE_Experimentation.ipynb
+    2. SMOTE_Experimentation.ipynb
-    * Feature_Selection.ipynb
+    3. Feature_Selection.ipynb
-    * Feature_Engineering.ipynb
+    4. Feature_Engineering.ipynb
-    * Hyperparameter_Tuning_AWS.ipynb
+    5. Hyperparameter_Tuning_AWS.ipynb

 Some notes: